lukesc0/lukesc0.github.io/robot-thumb.md

 Motors...

 After a prototyping phase in which we used 3D printers to demo various mechanical designs, the mechanical committee settled on a pulley driven "tendon" system, in which robotic links were driven by metal cables.
 After several iterations we settled upon a final design that utilized two main motions.
-Overview of system ____ backdrivability, slippage, tensioning mechanism
+Overview of system ____ backdrivability, slippage, tensioning mechanism, size

 [tendon picture here]